Project WET (Water Education for Teachers)

 What is Project WET?

 Project WET (Water Education for Teachers) is a collection of innovative, water-related activities that are hands-on, easy to use and fun!
 Project WET activities are easily incorporated into a school's existing curricula.
-Project WET is intended for teachers and non-formal educators working with young people in grades K-12.
-The program focuses on peoples' relationship to water throughout their lives.
+Project WET is intended for teachers and non-formal educators working with youth in Kingergarten through 12th grade.
+The program focuses on water's physical properties, water quality and what impacts it, and peoples' relationship to water throughout their lives.

 Discover the Hudson River

 Discover the Hudson River is the latest addition to Project WET's Kids in Discovery series (KIDs).
 Through lively text, colors, games, maps and activities, the booklet provides information about the Hudson's watershed, the variety of wildlife the river supports, and the many ways people influence and are influenced by the river.